martinkooij/MMM-AfterShip/README.md

 				<br><b>Possible values:</b> <code>true</code> (or <code>false</code>)
 				<br><b> Default value:</b> None set.
 				<br><b>Example:</b> <code>forceNarrow: true</code>, when set forces a "narrow" layout (= the layout used when maxWidth <400px) even
 				when the module is give a space of 400 pixels or wider.
-Setting <code>forceWide : true</code> does the reverse.
+Setting <code>forceWide: true</code> does the reverse.
 				The "narrow" vs "wide" layout mainly has a "horizontal" effect.
 It changes the layout to fit better in narrow spaces or wider spaces respectively.
 				<br><b>Note:</b> Playing with manually set compactness and "narrowness" is possible, however the default automatic behavior should